Isissss/Isissss/README.md

 # Hi there 👋, my name is Isis

 ### About me
 I'm Isis, a 21-year-old female from the Netherlands.
-I'm a second-year Creative Media & Gaming Technologies student at the University of Applied Sciences in Rotterdam.
+I'm a fourth-year Creative Media & Gaming Technologies student at the University of Applied Sciences in Rotterdam.

 ### Featured Projects
 - [NPO Discord Bot](https://github.com/Isissss/npo-discord-bot) [+ NextJS Dashboard](https://github.com/Isissss/medialab-dashboard) Together with three other students, we collaborated with the Dutch NPO (National broadcaster) to develop a Discord bot with a dashboard to spread content quickly and easily, aimed at reaching young people aged 16 to 24.